 If you fail to stop at the inspection station when its lights are flashing, you face a minimum fine of $350, plus costs.

 You are not required to stop at an inspection station if you are driving:

-a truck with a net weight of 4,000 or less registered as a passenger vehicleA motor vehicle, other than a motorcycle, a moped and a minibus, owned by a natural person, designed to carry up to 9 occupants at a time, where such transportation does not require a permit from the Commission des transports du Québec, and used mainly for personal purposes.
+a truck with a net weight of 4,000 or less registered as a passenger vehicleA motor vehicle, other than a motorcycle, a moped and a minibus.
+This vehicle must be owned by a natural person, carry up to 9 occupants (where such transportation does not require a permit from the Commission des transports du Québec), and be used mainly for personal purposes.

 a road vehicle used for recreational purposes

 Obeying road signs and traffic signals concerning trucks

 Signs and signals concerning heavy vehicles and trucking rules apply to trucks with a gross vehicle weight rating of 4,500 kg or more.

 Failure to abide by these obligations is an offence under the Highway Safety Code and may result in a statement offence being served.

 You must obey signs that indicate whether roads are open or closed to heavy vehicle traffic.